The defeat of Trump and the road ahead

 But no matter what, vigilance is needed, and one can expect Trump will make all sorts of attacks on working and oppressed people, and home and abroad, before January 20.
 To paraphrase the great Chinese revolutionary Mao Zedong, it is the nature of all reactionaries to make trouble and fail and then do it again – that’s what they do until they are swept from the stage of history.

 U.S. monopoly capitalism is a failed system that has been in decline since the early 1970s.
-A deadly combination of economic weakness, the success of national liberation movements and resilience of socialist counties, particularly the Peoples Republic of China, have bedeviled the empire of the dollar.
+A deadly combination of economic weakness, the success of national liberation movements and resilience of socialist countries, particularly the Peoples Republic of China, have bedeviled the empire of the dollar.

 This process of decline accelerated rapidly over the past four years, with the Trump administration serving an ideal political representative for a sick, moribund system.